 How to make electrolyzed water for cleaning & disinfecting

 At Force of Nature we’ve miniaturized this industrial-grade technology to fit your countertop and your wallet, so you can use electrolyzed water for cleaning & disinfecting your own home or business.
 Our little appliance uses electricity to convert tap water, plus a capsule of salt, water and vinegar, into a powerful multipurpose cleaner, deodorizer and disinfectant that’s as effective as bleach yet free from harmful chemicals.
-It’s even EPA registered for disinfecting hospitals, ICUs, nursing homes, veterinary clinics, schools, daycares, restaurants, hotels, gyms and more.
-And, it’s on the EPA’s List of Disinfectants Approved for Use Against SARS-CoV-2, the cause of COVID-19.
+It’s actually the only EPA registered disinfectant you can make on your kitchen countertop and makes a hospital-grade disinfectant that kills 99.9% of germs.
+It’s even on EPA’s list N, the disinfectants approved for use against SARS-CoV-2, the cause of COVID-19.
+And good news, the EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
+Force of Nature is EPA registered for sanitizing and disinfecting hospitals, ICUs, nursing homes, veterinary clinics, schools, daycares, restaurants, hotels, gyms and more.

 We created Force of Nature because we believe you shouldn’t have to choose between what works and what’s gentle to people and our planet.
 Questions?
 You might want to compare electrolyzed water vs bleach, learn the about how Force of Nature actually works, or learn more about the wide range of hypochlorous acid uses.
 Or, you can learn all about our Force of Nature Starter Kit and what comes with it.